yegor256/blog/_posts/2017/nov/2017-11-14-static-factory-methods.md

 jb_picture:
   caption: Extract (2009) by Mike Judge
 buffer:
-  - "I believe Joshua Bloch said it first in his very good book "Effective Java": static factory methods are the preferred way to instantiate objects compared with constructors.
+  - "I believe Joshua Bloch said it first in his very good book \"Effective Java\": static factory methods are the preferred way to instantiate objects compared with constructors.
 I disagree."
   - "I believe that static methods are pure evil"
   - "I would strongly recommend you never use static methods, especially when they are going to replace object constructors"
 ---